Golf Tutorials

 How to Measure Your Wrist-to-Floor (WTF)

-This is arguably the more important of the two measurements on a static fitting 'cause.
-It accounts for differences in ' ' length - two friends same a height of 6’0”, but one could has a much longer.
-This "WTF" measurement clarifies who might should a longer or shorter ' .club.
+This is arguably the more important of the two measurements on a static fitting chart.
+It accounts for differences in arm length - two friends same height of 6’0”, but one could have much longer arms.
+This "WTF" measurement clarifies who might need a longer or shorter club.

 Here's how to do it correctly: